apache/trafficcontrol/docs/source/overview/delivery_services.rst

 	+------------------+------------------------------------------------------------+-----------------------------------------------------------------------------------------+
 	| qstringIgnore    | Traffic Ops Go/Perl code, :ref:`to-api` requests/responses | unchanged (integral, unique identifier)                                                 |
 	+------------------+------------------------------------------------------------+-----------------------------------------------------------------------------------------+

+The Delivery Service's Query String Handling can be set directly as a field on the Delivery Service object itself, or it can be overridden by a :term:`Parameter` on a Profile_ used by this Delivery Service.
+The special :term:`Parameter` named ``psel.qstring_handling`` and configuration file ``parent.config`` will have it's contents directly inserted into the ``parent.config`` file on all :term:`cache servers` assigned to this Delivery Service.

+.. danger:: Using the ``psel.qstring_handling`` :term:`Parameter` is **strongly** discouraged for several reasons.
+Firstly, at a Delivery Service level it will **NOT** change the configuration of that Delivery Service's own Query String Handling - which will cause it to appear in Traffic Portal and in :ref:`to-api` responses as though it were configured one way while actually behaving a different way altogether.
+Also, no validation is performed on the value given to it.
+Because it's inserted verbatim into the ``qstring`` field of a line in :abbr:`ATS (Apache Traffic Server)` `parent.config configuration file <https://docs.trafficserver.apache.org/en/7.1.x/admin-guide/files/parent.config.en.html>`_, a typo or an ignorant user can easily cause :abbr:`ATS (Apache Traffic Server)` instances on all :term:`cache servers` assigned to that Delivery Service to fail to reload their configuration, possibly grinding entire CDNs to a halt.

+.. seealso:: When implemented as a :term:`Parameter` (``psel.qstring_handling``), its value must be a valid value for the ``qstring`` field of a line in the :abbr:`ATS (Apache Traffic Server)` ``parent.config`` configuration file.
+For a description of valid values, see the `documentation for parent.config <https://docs.trafficserver.apache.org/en/7.1.x/admin-guide/files/parent.config.en.html>`_

 Range Request Handling
 ----------------------